-The Mayor's Office of Communication will direct all media responses, in cooperation with the Department of Emergency Management's joint information center, which will provide a centralized source for department information.
+The Mayor's Office of Communication will direct all high-level strategic messaging regarding the City's overall emergency response.
+The Joint Information Center (JIC) will integrate Mayor's Office of Communication strategic messaging into the myriad of communications produced within the JIC, including media responses, public information alerts and notifications, and proactive social and traditional media content.
 The Mayor's Office's crisis communications plan should include strategies for openly and honestly dealing with the media.
-Procedures for disaster media relations should also ensure that the designated spokesperson-and in the case of a disaster, this may not be the usual media spokesperson - understands the depth of the disaster and the details of its impacts.
+Procedures for disaster media relations should also ensure that the designated spokesperson-and in the case of a disaster, this may not be the usual media spokesperson-understands the depth of the disaster and the details of its impacts.
 Media kits should be prepared and ready for distribution as soon as possible.

 There are frequently concerns about the negative impact of media coverage on a community post-disaster.
 Because of the nature of media, often stories can be overtaken by a focus on deaths and damage to property.
 Political leaders may be concerned about publicity's impact on tourism and outside investment, or fear that it could incite mass departure of business and residents.
 Even in the face of these fears, it is important that the City take a positive view of media operations, and cooperate with the media based on a policy of openness.
 Rather than restricting information, the City should work to present media organizations with a balance of information, about the kinds of public actions and safety measures that have succeeded well as those that have failed, so that coverage can go beyond simply accounting for totals of loss.
-A news story giving the amount of earthquake damage inflicted could just as easily include information about the number and types of structures that survived because of mitigation measures.
+A news story giving the amount of earthquake damage inflicted could just as easily include information about the number and types of structures that survived because of hazard mitigation measures, and provide information about shelter locations, response and recovery efforts and priorities, and more.